Autumn Colours of Japan | Sisterhood Womens Travel

 Sushi making class

-Dinner onboard a Yakatabune (Japanese style houseboat) cruising Tokyo Bay
+Dinner onboard a Yakatabune (Japanese-style houseboat) cruising Tokyo Bay

 Enjoy an Ikebana flower arranging workshop